 Cast-iron pans and pots are usually seasoned to put a protective layer, which will keep the food fresh and keep the pan from rusting.

 Carbon steel pans and pots are also seasoned to prevent the food from sticking to the surface of the pan and keeping it clean.

-It sounds absurd to season or re-coat a non-stick pan as they are already designed to prevent the food from sticking to the surface of the pan.
+It may sound absurd to season or re-coat a non-stick pan as they are designed to prevent the food from sticking to the pan’s surface.

 It does not make sense to buy new pans every time, so the simpler and cheaper solution is to simply re-coat them all over again.

 This process is simple, but you’ll have to do it more than once.

 Every time your pan loses its non-stick effect, make sure to season it, and it will seem brand new again.

 It is advised to season them every 6 months as that will increase the lifespan of your non-stick pan.